avdnowhere/todolist/README.md

 # TODOLIST

-UNIVERSITYLIST.COM is one stop center site that provides up to date and latest information about all universities around the world.
+TODOLIST is a simple app created with React and Ant Design to show list of todos and users.

 ## Getting Started